Lymphatic Drainage Massage

 Q: What health conditions can cause lymph fluid to build up?

 In addition to these specific benefits, lymphatic drainage massages can also provide a number of other benefits for people who receive them.
-For example, these massages can help to reduce stress and promote relaxation, as well as improve sleep and reduce fatigue.
+For example, these massages can promote relaxation, as well as improve sleep and reduce fatigue.
 They can also help to improve flexibility and mobility, and may even help to reduce the appearance of cellulite.

 Overall, lymphatic drainage massages are a safe and effective way to support the health and well-being of the body and can be beneficial for people with a variety of different health conditions.